Super-mnky/CS6421/readme.txt

-"I will be using this space to create 3 different clients to connect with my server on CodeAnywhere."
+"This repo will be used to house the Key Value store project."